open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Parallel wires in a circuit/Parallel wires in a circuit.md

 The $y$-component:

-You may copy and paste the Greek character Î¼0 into you symbolic expression.
+You may copy and paste the Greek character μ0 into you symbolic expression.
-Use pi to represent Ï.
+Use pi to represent π.

 ### Answer Section